fastlane/docs/docs/actions/appstore.md

 fastlane run appstore parameter1:"value1" parameter2:"value2"
 ```

-It's important to note that the CLI supports primative types like integers, floats, booleans, and strings.
+It's important to note that the CLI supports primitive types like integers, floats, booleans, and strings.
 Arrays can be passed as a comma delimited string (e.g. `param:"1,2,3"`).
 Hashes are not currently supported.

 It is recommended to add all _fastlane_ actions you use to your `Fastfile`.